-Patients commented positively that staff were polite and efficient.
-We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were friendly, professional and caring.
+We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Nervous patients said staff were compassionate and understanding.
-Patients could choose whether they saw a male or female dentist.